Philippine lawmakers worry China Telecom may be a 'Trojan horse'

 Despite Duterte’s warm relations with China, the Philippines has a long history of mistrust of it, due largely to its maritime assertiveness and its challenges to Philippine claims of sovereignty over various islands, reefs and waters.

-“While we agree that telecommunications and connectivity are serious problems in our country, it behoves us to scrutinize the China deal,” the House minority bloc said in a statement.
+“While we agree that telecommunications and connectivity are serious problems in our country, it behooves us to scrutinize the China deal,” the House minority bloc said in a statement.

 “Is China Telecom a Trojan horse?”